RocketshipGames/xwing-csv/README.md

   * [`archives/20160212-lists.csv`](https://github.com/RocketshipGames/xwing-csv/raw/master/archives/20160212-lists.csv): Summary of all lists in ListJuggler.

 These should be able to be imported into all major spreadsheet packages.
-The smaller files can also be viewed in tabular format [directly](https://github.com/RocketshipGames/xwing-csv/tree/master/archives) in GitHub's viewer.
+The smaller files can also be viewed in tabular fashion [directly](https://github.com/RocketshipGames/xwing-csv/tree/master/archives) in GitHub's viewer.